jayaaditya19/focalgdm3/README.md

 # focalgdm3

+#This script assumes that the Installation of Ubuntu 20.04 is a fresh install.
+If you tried to change the GDM background with someother scripts, you first need to reset those changes.
+Other scripts may have the option --reset.
 Change the login screen background for Ubuntu 20.04 only.

 this script is to change the login screen background of Ubuntu 20.04 only.